pal03377/master-thesis/thesis.typ

 - *Inability to Recover Discarded Suggestions* (#frlink(<frRestoreDiscardedFeedbackSuggestions>)): Tutors do not have the option to restore feedback suggestions that they have previously discarded.
 Consequently, if a tutor inadvertently dismisses a valuable suggestion, the only recourse is to manually reproduce it.
 - *Absence of Usage Metrics for Researchers* (#frlink(<frInspectUsageStatistics>)): The system currently lacks a feature allowing researchers to analyze usage statistics.
 As a result, researchers are unable to ascertain the number of generated suggestions, nor can they track how many of these suggestions have been accepted, modified, or discarded by tutors.

-These unimplemented use cases highlight areas for future development and also have implications for the efficacy and usability of the Athena feedback suggestion system as it integrates into the Artemis learning management system.
+These unimplemented use cases highlight areas for future development and also have implications for the efficacy and usability of the Athena feedback suggestion system as it integrates into Artemis.

 We also recognize that Artemis offers various exercise types beyond text and programming.
 Although Athena doesn't currently support these, we designed it to be easily extendable to include them in future versions.